ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 This project foresees four IOs:

-1. IO1: Model representing the various aspects which characterize travels of families with children
+1. IO1: Model representing the various aspects which characterize travels of families with children affected by behavioural disturbs (months 1-6)

 2. IO2: Online collaborative learning infrastructure (months 3-11)

-3. IO3: Blended learning module for educators: “Supporting families with children affected by
+3. IO3: Blended learning module for educators: “Supporting families with children affected by behavioural disturbs”

 • Design of the module (months 6-8)